SmartLayer/SmartLayer/README.md

 | Registered Trademark (®) and Trademark (™) | <kbd>AltGr</kbd> + <kbd>v</kbd>, <kbd>AltGr</kbd> + <kbd>Shift</kbd> + <kbd>v</kbd>                |  Enron®'s NewProduct™              |

 † **Note Symbols**: The first four traditional order of [note symbols](https://en.wikipedia.org/wiki/Note_(typography)) in English have been added.
 The traditional order of these symbols in English is [*](https://en.wikipedia.org/wiki/Asterisk), [†](https://en.wikipedia.org/wiki/Dagger_(typography)), [‡](https://en.wikipedia.org/wiki/Double_dagger_(typography)), [§](https://en.wikipedia.org/wiki/Section_sign), [‖](https://en.wikipedia.org/wiki/Vertical_Bar), [¶](https://en.wikipedia.org/wiki/Pilcrow).
 The first exists on standard keyboards, the section sign § and the pilcrow sign ¶ existed in "English (intl., with AltGr dead keys)", this project piles the rest three symbols on the backslash key.

+## Implementation

+In this repository, we provide implementations of the MathLingua-Layout for Linux and *nix systems using the XKB system.

+The layout is based on a modification of the "English (intl., with AltGr dead keys)" keyboard layout, originally developed by Microsoft[^microsoft].
+It's optimized for typing mathematical symbols and expressions without compromising the original layout's multi-lingual capabilities.

+The implementation is designed as a diff file against the /usr/share/X11/xkb/symbols/us file that comes with Ubuntu, replacing the "English (intl., with AltGr dead keys)" layout directly.
+The repository is updated with every Ubuntu LTS release.

+To use the MathLingua-Layout on your Linux/*nix system, follow the installation instructions provided in the repository.

+[^microsoft]: The "English (intl., with AltGr dead keys)" layout, originally developed by Microsoft, enables typing in virtually any Latin-based script.
+It is optimised explicitly for Spanish and French, designed to minimize the use of dead keys.
+Only a few words, such as "bilingüe" (bilingual in Spanish), require the use of dead keys.

 ## Installation